Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Hiro vs Premier Similarities

 As already mentioned, the Hiro and Premier Series knives don’t appear that different on the surface.
-Their handles are both made with a symmetrical, ambidextrous, pakkawood handle.
+Their handles are both made from pakkawood with a symmetrical, ambidextrous shape.
 This is somewhat common in the traditional Japanese knife making culture.
-Both knife collections also make use of the polished Damascus metal with the hammered finish wrapping the cutting core.
+Both knife collections also make use of the polished Damascus with the hammered finish wrapping the cutting core.

 Hiro vs Premier Differences